VRuskaEngine/VRuskaEngine/.gitlab-ci/windows/README.md

 do on Linux.
 See
 <https://gitlab.freedesktop.org/mesa/mesa/-/tree/main/.gitlab-ci/windows> for
 the details there.
-The following is the Mesa readme, lightly modified to fit Monado.
+The following is the Mesa readme, lightly modified to fit VRuska Engine.

 Unlike Linux, Windows cannot reuse the freedesktop ci-templates as they exist as we do not have Podman, Skopeo, or even Docker-in-Docker builds available under Windows.

-We still reuse the same model: build a base container with the core operating system and infrequently-changed build dependencies, then execute Monado builds only inside that base container.
+We still reuse the same model: build a base container with the core operating system and infrequently-changed build dependencies, then execute VRuska Engine builds only inside that base container.
 This is open-coded in PowerShell scripts.

 ## Base container build

-The base container build jobs execute the `monado_container.ps1` script which reproduces the ci-templates behaviour.
+The base container build jobs execute the `VRuska Engine_container.ps1` script which reproduces the ci-templates behaviour.
 It looks for the registry image in the user's namespace, and exits if found.
-If not found, it tries to copy the same image tag from the upstream Monado repository.
+If not found, it tries to copy the same image tag from the upstream VRuska Engine repository.
 If that is not found, the image is rebuilt inside the user's namespace.

-The rebuild executes `docker build` which calls `monado_deps_*.ps1` inside the container to fetch and install all build dependencies.
+The rebuild executes `docker build` which calls `VRuska Engine_deps_*.ps1` inside the container to fetch and install all build dependencies.
 This includes Visual Studio Build Tools (downloaded from Microsoft, under the license which allows use by open-source projects), and other build tools from Scoop.